GLP-1 dosing schedules, side by side

 Every GLP-1 starts low and steps up slowly to keep nausea in check.
 Here is each drug’s FDA-label titration — the starting dose, how it escalates, and the maximum — taken straight from the prescribing information.
+Semaglutide now appears more than once: Ozempic and Wegovy are each sold as a weekly injection and a once-daily tablet, and the FDA label is explicit that the tablets are not substitutable milligram-for-milligram with Rybelsus.
+Read the row for the exact product you were prescribed.

 This is the standard label schedule for reference — not instructions.
 Your clinician sets and adjusts your dose based on how you respond and tolerate it, the pens and tablets come in fixed strengths, and you should never speed up, slow down, or change a dose on your own.
 Not medical advice.